What is RSU and how can I reduce my RSU?

 },

-You can track your RSU consumption for each tenant on Usage and Billing Metrics page in Console or by running the following API call.
-You can not check by inactive profiles.
+You can track your RSU consumption for each tenant on the Usage and Billing Metrics page in Console or by running the following API call.
+You can not check inactive profiles.

 GET https://console.reltio.com/env/statistics/data?env=<Environment>&startDate=<possible start date>&tenant=<tenantID>

-While RSU consumption comprises numerous aspects of storage, in practice, as time goes on and history is accumulated, most of the RSU consumption becomes composed of historical data.
-For veteran customers, history data will frequently represent 90% or more of the customer's RSU consumption.
+While RSU consumption involves numerous aspects of storage, in practice, as time goes on and history accumulates, most of it becomes composed of historical data.
+For veteran customers, historical data typically accounts for 90% or more of the customer's RSU consumption.

 You can delete an entity.
-If you use the DeleteByURs API call and set the "hard" parameter, the call will remove the entity and its history.
-But, neither the removal of the entity nor the removal of its history will result in reclaiming RSU capacity.
-The only way to reclaim RSU capacity at this time is by decreasing the TTL (Time to Live parameter) of the whole tenant.
+If you use the DeleteByURs API call and set the "hard" parameter, the entity and its history will be removed.
+But neither the removal of the entity nor its history will result in the recovery of RSU capacity.
+The only way to reclaim RSU capacity at this time is to decrease the TTL (Time to Live) for the entire tenant.
 This reduces the "Retention Period" for ALL entities in the tenant.
-This parameter is set to a default # of years by industry when the MANF team creates the tenant initially. (e.g., for Healthcare, it's 7 years of retention; for High Tech, it's 1 year.).
-Reducing TTL to a smaller period will reduce the retention period for new activities.
-It will immediately truncate any history outside the updated retention period and cause previously consumed RSUs to become available again.
+This parameter is set to a default number of years per industry when the MANF team initially creates the tenant. (e.g., for Healthcare, it's 7 years of retention; for High Tech, it's 1 year.).
+Reducing the TTL to a shorter period will shorten the retention period for new activities.
+It will immediately truncate any history outside the updated retention period, making previously consumed RSUs available again.

-Reducing a tenant's TTL is a very aggressive move, and it's unlikely that many customers will want to take this action.
+Reducing a tenant's TTL is a very aggressive move, and it's unlikely many customers may not be likely to perform this task.

 If the customer needs to keep a copy of the older entity state that may be removed with the application of the new TTL, they should follow the steps to retain the state for historical purposes.